 These two didn't make it to press.
 Instead the first Batman image I did was used for Batman Detective Comics #36.
 Superman #36 was replaced with villain Brainiac (poses not shown done by Justin Williams.
 He also rendered poses for Teen Titans #4 and Green Lantern Corps#36)

-This image was created by re-using some of the rendered poses with modifications along with new and old elements from the keyart and re-composed/edited in Photoshop.
+This image was created by re-using some of the rendered poses with modifications along with new and old elements from the keyart and was re-composed/edited in Photoshop.
 The promo ad is printed on the back of each of The New 52 cover variant comics.